-Nigeria recognises six categories of works that are eligible for copyright protection - literary works, musical works, artistic works, cinematograph films, sound recordings and broadcasts.
+Nigeria operates a closed list of works that can qualify for copyright protection.
+The Act lists six categories of works that are eligible for copyright protection - literary works, musical works, artistic works, cinematograph films, sound recordings and broadcasts.

 1.3 In what works can copyright subsist?